 Menopause and cannabis

 Menopause can be a lot more miserable than many people realize.
-Indeed, the process sometimes leaves a woman’s sex life in the doldrums because of the loss of estrogen.
-Yet, cannabis has been shown to help many women find relief from the debilitating symptoms of menopause.
+Indeed, the process sometimes leaves a woman’s sex life in the doldrums.
+Could cannabis help women find relief?

-A Harvard-led study published in the journal Menopause assessed patterns of cannabis use in 131 women in perimenopause — the period of time when estrogen begins to diminish before periods stop — along with 127 women who had already gone through menopause.
-Nearly 79% of the participants said cannabis eased their menopause-related symptoms, of which 67% said it helped them with insomnia and 46% that it improved mood and initiated pain-relieving effects [12].
+A Harvard-led study published in the journal Menopause assessed patterns of cannabis use in 131 women in perimenopause — the period of time when estrogen begins to diminish before periods stop — along with 127 women who had already gone through menopause [12].
+The results are promising.

 How much should I take?

-Though cannabis can be a welcome aphrodisiac for many, the dosage is key.
+Though cannabis can be awesome, the dosage is key.
 How much you should take depends upon several factors: the strength of the strain, the cannabinoids present, and what you hope to experience.
 For example, the effects of different strains vary widely, so it’s impossible to recommend a specific amount across the board.
 Also, people’s systems respond differently to cannabis.

 However, many products provide suggested serving sizes on the packaging, though the strength of effects will differ depending on the individual, their body weight, what food or other substances they may have in their system, and their unique body chemistry.
 Thus, it is recommended that new users start with the lowest dose and then move up as needed.